D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_devices.md

 title: Devices using FIDASIM

-@note put recent papers for each device here?

 #DIII-D
 FIDASIM is being used at DIII-D for simulating and validating their FIDA and NPA diagnostics.
 It it also being used in charge exchange recombination spectroscopy to validate deuterium density measurements.